tianhuil/time_stemmers/README.md

 **TL;DR:**

-1. wordnet lemmatizer with lru_cache is the fastest 'professional' stemmer (0.02 secs / 10K)
+1. WordNet lemmatizer with lru_cache is the fastest 'professional' stemmer (0.02 secs / 10K)
 2. RegexpStemmer *without* lru_cache is the fastest stemmer but a little troublesome (0.01 secs / 10K)

 **Results:**